1970 Atlantic hurricane season: Tropical Storm Greta

-Hurricane Eighteen
+Mid-October hurricane

 On October 12, a subtropical depression developed while located northeast of the Bahamas.
 It steadily intensified and became a subtropical storm by the following day.
 After tracking east-northeastward, the storm made a sharp westward turned, followed by a curve to the north-northeast.
 After fully acquiring tropical characteristics, the subtropical storm transitioned into a tropical cyclone early on October 16.
 Twelve hours later, the storm strengthened into a hurricane, shortly before passing near Bermuda.
 It continued to intensify and briefly became a Category 2 hurricane on October 17.
 The hurricane then accelerated rapidly northeastward, and made landfall on the Avalon Peninsula of Newfoundland as a Category 1 hurricane.
 Shortly thereafter, the hurricane transitioned into an extratropical cyclone on October 17.

 The hurricane produced high winds on Bermuda, canceling classes, interrupting transportation, and closing businesses, though damage was minimal.
 In addition, light rain fell on the island.
 Throughout Newfoundland, hurricane-force winds caused damage to structures, mostly in the form of broken windows.
 Rough seas along the Atlantic coast of the island damaged fishing dories and a fishing ramp.
 Heavy rainfall was also reported in some areas of the region, reaching nearly 5 in (130 mm) in Quebec.
 Damage on the Burin Peninsula was in the thousands of Canadian dollars, although the specific figure is unknown.
 On the French territory of Saint Pierre and Miquelon, several buildings lost their roof due to high winds.

-Hurricane Nineteen
+Late October hurricane

 A subtropical depression developed about 970 mi east-northeast of Bermuda at 12:00 UTC on October 20.
 After intensifying into a subtropical storm early the following day, further strengthening was slow.
 Initially, the system northeastward, but curved southeastward on October 24.
 During that time, it began acquiring characteristics of a tropical cyclone, transitioning into a tropical storm at 12:00 UTC.
 The storm resumed its northeastward motion and continued to intensify.
 Early on October 27, the storm strengthened into a hurricane. based on a report of winds of 75 mph (120 km/h) from the Pretoria several hours later.
 At the time of hurricane intensity, it is likely that the hurricane-force wind field was only 6 mi in radius and its tropical storm force wind field was only 69 mi in diameter.
 By 12:00 UTC on October 27, the cyclone weakened to a tropical storm and began accelerating.
 About 24 hours later, the system transitioned into an extratropical cyclone while situated approximately 500 mi north-northeast of Graciosa in the Azores.